-Spring break is almost here and if you haven’t made plans yet, consider an easy getaway at a nearby Seattle hotel.
+Ahh, spring break is almost here and if you haven’t made plans yet, consider an easy getaway at a nearby Seattle hotel.
 At these spots, you can sleep in a cushy bed, chow down at some new-to-you restaurants and check out the nearby happenings.
-And if the hotel has a pool, then score one for the kids!
+And if the hotel has a pool, than score one for the kids!
 Who needs crowded airports and long lines at Disneyland for spring break when you can live it up in luxe digs in the city and be home in time for Sunday night dinner?
-Read on and get packing!
+Scroll down and get packing.

 Fairmont Olympic Hotel